 You can set up transfer settings based on your system's user groups.
 If users within a group do not have individual transfer settings, then the group's transfer settings will be applied.
-Please note that Enterprise Server doesn't create user groups on the operating system for you, so you must ensure that the groups currently exist before adding them to your Aspera product.
-Follow the steps below to add user groups to Enterprise Server in a Terminal.
+Please note that Connect Server doesn't create user groups on the operating system for you, so you must ensure that the groups currently exist before adding them to your Aspera product.
+Follow the steps below to add user groups to Connect Server in a Terminal.

 Ensure that you have an existing user group on your operating system, or create a new user group.
 Please refer to your operating system's documentation for information on creating user groups.
-Enterprise Server reads group information from the following file:
+Connect Server reads group information from the following file:

 When a transfer group is specified, it overwrites global settings and applies group configuration to corresponding users.
 To add group-specific transfer settings, open your aspera.conf file with a text editor.